SaskiaKeil/fitbit-todo/README.md

 ----------------

 -   Stop execution if secrets are not passed
--   Log authentication issues clearly to the user
 -   Force re-paint in case task gets resolved to make row disappear
 -   Avoid scrolling into the void by only keeping the visible tasks in the viewport